 The name of this organization shall be the Cape Cod & Islands Multiple Listing Service, Inc. (“CCIMLS”), a Massachusetts corporation, all the shares of stock of which are solely and wholly owned by the Cape Cod & Islands Association of REALTORS®, Inc (“CCIAOR”)REALTORS®

-Inclusion and retention of the Registered Collective Membership Mark REALTORS® in the name of the CCIAOR shall be governed by the Constitution and Bylaws of the NATIONAL ASSOCIATION OF REALTORS® as from time to time amended.
+Inclusion and retention of the Registered Collective Membership Mark REALTORS® in the name of the CCIAOR shall be governed by the Constitution and Bylaws of the NATIONAL ASSOCIATION OF REALTORS® (NAR) as from time to time amended.

-Objectives
+Purpose

-Objectives
+Purpose

 A Multiple Listing Service is a means by which authorized Participants make blanket unilateral offers of compensation to other Participants (acting as subagents, buyer agents, or in other agency or non-agency capacities defined by law); by which cooperation among Participants is enhanced, by which information is accumulated and disseminated to enable authorized Participants to prepare appraisals, analyses, and other valuations of real property for bona fide clients and customers; by which Participants engaging in real estate appraisal contribute to common databases; and is a facility for the orderly correlation and dissemination of listing information so Participants may better serve their clients and the public.
 Entitlement to compensation is determined by the cooperating broker’s performance as procuring cause of the sale (or lease).